Bites wounds are one of the most common reasons dogs are seen for emergency appointments with their veterinarians.

 How serious are dog bite wounds?

 Dog bites can cause significant injury to the skin and soft tissues.
-The dog's teeth and jaws are very powerful and the wounds they inflict can crush or tear muscles and skin, penetrate through the chest wall causing lung collapse, or cause serious or fatal damage to intestinal organs.
+The dog's teeth and jaws are very powerful and the wounds they inflict can crush or tear muscles and skin, penetrate through the chest wall and cause lung collapse, or cause serious or fatal damage to intestinal organs.
 Even a bite that does not break the skin can cause crushing or bruising injuries to the underlying soft tissues.

 Since the dog's mouth is full of bacteria, any bite that does puncture the skin will introduce bacteria or other infectious organisms below the skin surface, where the bacteria can multiply and spread throughout the underlying tissues.
-Therefore, all bite wounds are considered to be contaminated and/or infected.
+All bite wounds are considered to be contaminated and/or infected.
 Left untreated, the bacteria in an infected bite wound will cause a localized abscess or more generalized cellulitis (a tissue infection) that spreads through the surrounding area.
-In rare cases, a penetrating bite wound can cause septic arthritis (infection of the joint), osteomyelitis (infection of the bone), pyothorax (pus in the chest cavity) or septic peritonitis (pus in the abdominal cavity).
+In rare cases, a penetrating bite wound can cause septic arthritis (infection of the joint), osteomyelitis (infection of the bone), pyothorax (pus in the chest cavity), or septic peritonitis (pus in the abdominal cavity).

-Therefore, if your dog has been in a fight with another animal, you should take him to the veterinarian for an examination as soon as possible.
+If your dog has been involved in a fight, it can sometimes be challenging to determine the extent of the injuries, particularly if the wounds are located in heavily furred areas of the body.
+Small puncture wounds from canine teeth can close over rapidly and can easily be missed.
+If your dog has been in a fight with another animal, take him to your veterinarian for an examination as soon as possible.
 If you can see obvious bite wounds, you should seek immediate veterinary attention.
-Wounds that appear to be minor on the surface can be deceptive and may have the potential to be life threatening, depending on the location of the injury.
+Wounds that appear to be minor on the surface can be deceptive and may have the potential to be life-threatening, depending on the location of the injury.

 What should I look for to determine how quickly my dog needs to see the veterinarian?

 If the wound has been left open to heal, or if a drain was placed in the wound, you will need to clean away any draining material on a regular basis.
-You can use a soft washcloth or cotton balls and warm water to remove debris.
+You can use a clean, soft washcloth or cotton balls with warm water to remove debris.
 In some cases, your veterinarian will prescribe a mild disinfectant cleanser to assist with keeping the area clean.
-Use only products that are recommended by your veterinarian.
-Never use hydrogen peroxide to clean a bite wound unless specifically instructed to do so by your veterinarian, since this will delay healing and can worsen the problem.
+Only use products that are recommended by your veterinarian.
+Never use hydrogen peroxide to clean a bite wound unless specifically instructed to do so by your veterinarian, as this can delay healing and can worsen the problem.

 What can I do to prevent bite wounds?